harrylimp/EBC/README.md

 6. run `react-native run-android`

-7. The project will be available from your open emulator by default.
+7. The project will be available from your device by default on the welcome screen.